yshp57/dsc-2-19-07-geometric-and-negative-binomial-distribution-lab-online-ds-pt-100118/README.md

-# The Geometric and Negative Binomial distribution
+# The Geometric and Negative Binomial Distributions - Lab

 ## Introduction

+In this lab, you'll practice your knowledge on the geometric and negative binomial distributions!

+## Objectives
+You will be able to:
+- Understand and explain the Negative Binomial Distribution and its uses
+- Understand and explain Geometric Distributions and their uses

+## Quick Recap

 Recall that the binomial distribution describes the probability of a success or a failure outcome in an experiment that is repeated multiple times.